With help from Matt, An Original score was created and mixed into the opening sequence, the music built up and gets tense.

 This builds tension and can draw attention to the title.

 The ideas of domestic violence and use of set are all very naturalistic.
 The plot can be seen as very real, the idea of the doctor being psychologically unstable is less 'real' though.
-The fear of ones own death is a very serious, real life disorder but it's very rare.

-is a character based plot.
-The characters tell the story and all the
+Evangeline is a character based plot.
+The characters tell the story and all the characters have a role in telling the narrative.
+The narrative was decided from Evangeline's point of view, The story is shot around her explorations.

 These are the top ten psychological thrillers [in one persons opinion].
 They all are related and grouped as a specific sub genre.